chozabu/RSEasyTransport/README.md

-This is somewhat based on the Example, and in turn VOIP plugin.
+This is based on the ExamplePlugin, and in turn VOIP plugin.